Sanskar-16/Sanskar-16.github.io/README.md

 ## Work experience

 ### Resident’s Assistant (October 2020 – Current)
 University of Essex
 - Creating a sense of community through social opportunities and befriending.
+- Using admin and organisational skills for facilitating flat agreements
-- Facilitating flat agreements, problem solving and dialogue within student accommodation using negotiation and listening skills.
+- Problem solving and dialogue within student accommodation using negotiation and listening skills.
 - Building inclusive residential and campus wide communities and assist in the creation of an environment in which students not only live and learn but also grow.
-- Creative thinking to come up with programmes with social values for residents.
+- Creative thinking to come up with programmes with social values for residents, promoting and running those events.
+- Mental health awareness.

 ### Support Worker	(February 2020 – Current)
 Lifeways – Living Ambitions